Tarini Sharma

 When Realism is More Powerful Than Science Fiction

 In On Strike Against God, Joanna Russ imagined a freer world while confronting its inequities head-on.
-By Ilana Masad
+By Ilana Masad.

 The Smith Quarterly